Sveta Bilyalova Shows Off Hourglass Figure In Strappy Lingerie

 Her sexy ensemble brought attention to not just her chest, but also to her toned abs and slender legs.

-She wore her hair down in a casual side part with pieces brushed in front of her shoulders.
+She wore her hair down in a casual side part, with pieces brushed in front of her shoulders.

 Sveta accessorized with a couple of bracelets on her wrist.
 Her light manicure also popped against her dark ensemble.

 The hallway she posed in had wooden flooring with white walls and multiple doors.
-The photo was taken in the reflection of a gold-framed mirror, and on the left side of the frame, a white and black tiled room was partially visible.
+The photo was taken in the reflection of a gold-framed mirror, and on the left side of the frame, a white-and-black tiled room was partially visible.

-The geotag revealed that she was in Berlin, Germany.
-It looked like she’s doing a bit of traveling as her second-newest post was geotagged in Paris, France.
+According to her geotag, she was in Berlin, Germany.
+It looked like she was doing a bit of traveling as her second-newest post was geotagged in Paris, France.

 So far, the update has garnered over 164,200 likes in the past 13 hours.
 Her admirers took to the comments section to rave about her good looks.